c-sanders/ScaleAndSetSize/README.md

 > batch command experienced an execution error:
 > Error: ( : 1) eval: unbound variable: \

+This Plugin will operate on a list of one or more files.
+This list of files should itself be stored in a text file, and this text file should be passed as the fifth and final argument tp the Plugin.

 The command which was just presented, might seem a little overwhelming.
 So to try and help explain what it is doing, here is the same command but with comments added.

 	gimp --no-interface \                                                  # Instruct GIMP to operate without using its (graphical user) interface.
 This causes GIMP to execute in a non-interactive manner.